 A closer look!
 As you can see, it’s never going to be perfect sectioning in the back if you’re doing this on yourself.
 If any hair wants to fall out of the braid, let it!
 It will fall into this section and next we’re going to put it up.

 5. Create a small loop or even a ponytail using the hair that wont reach up into the braid.
 Use a clear elastic or a thin one at least.
 This is what you’re going to use as an anchor for the two braids and you’re going to have cleaned up all those short hairs that fall out.
 Spray a little hairspray on there if you think it needs it!

 6. Take both braids, cross them over each other in an “x” shape either over or under the bun/pontyail anchor, whichever looks best to you.
 Now wrap the remainder of the braid, then tuck and pin the ponytail holders so they don’t show.
 Use large bobbypins to secure the hair to that bun/pontail anchor.

 Please show us your hair if you do this one!
-Tag us in your photo on Instagram!Tags: braid, braid short, braid short hair, braids short hair, dutch braid, dutch braid short hair, hair tutorial, how to, inside out braid, inside out french braid, inside-out, kristin ess, kristin ess hair, nora wyman, short hair braid 2014, short hair braid ideas, short hair braids, the beauty department, thebeautydepartment.com, tutorial
+Tag us in your photo on Instagram!Tags: braid, braid short, braid short hair, braids short hair, dutch braid, dutch braid short hair, hair tutorial, how to, inside out braid, inside out french braid, inside-out, kristin ess, kristin ess hair, nora wyman, short hair braid 2014, short hair braid ideas, short hair braids, summer hair, summer hair style, summer style, the beauty department, thebeautydepartment.com, tutorial